 There are a variety of reasons why a timber beam or joist may no longer be suitable for the purpose it was installed for.
-A barn conversion for example, may include a "mezzanine" floor suitable, at its construction, for supporting only light goods, but with the conversion it is now required to carry a piano, a bed and other furniture.
+A barn conversion for example, may include a "mezzanine" floor suitable, at its time of construction, for supporting only light goods, but with the conversion it is now required to carry a piano, a bed and other furniture.

-Undersize timber sections.
-Timber beams and joists may have been included in floors and roofs which are simply not strong enough for the job.
-Replacing these timbers can sometimes cost thousands of pounds, where strengthening can be a fraction of that cost.
+- Undersize Timber Sections – Timber beams and joists may have been included in floors and roofs which are simply not strong enough for the job.
+Replacing these timbers can sometimes cost thousands of pounds, where strengthening can be a fraction of that cost

 - Change in Building Regulations – Building regulations have changed considerably over the years and when it comes to older beams and properties it may be the case that building regulations didn’t even exist!
 To effect a refurbishment to current regulations may involve upgrading timber beams or joists.
 This can in some cases be a bit of a grey area as obviously the property existed before the regulations were put in place but any alterations to the property after the date that any regulations were put in place may require that any present beams or joists are upgraded

 - Alterations and Refurbishments – When it comes to loft conversions, extensions, stairways, alterations and refurbishments older and larger beams can cause issues in terms of maximum head heights.
 Regulations state that there should be a minimum head height at certain points within a property such as at the top of stairs, between head height and ceilings etc…..
 In some situations these can be gained or improved by using smaller, strengthened timbers rather than the specifics shown in the regulations or existing timbers.
 Structural loading calculations are required to alter the size of the timbers involved and these calculations can be done for you by clicking here